Expat Exchange

 When we asked people what advice they would give someone preparing to move to Todos Santos, they said:

 "It is important to research the local culture and customs before moving to Todos Santos.
 Familiarizing yourself with the language of Spanish can be very helpful and can help you better integrate into the local community.
 Locals tend to be very friendly and welcoming to foreigners and tourists, so it is worth taking the time to learn about the local culture and try to build relationships with the locals.
 Todos Santos is not an overly large city, so it is important to be aware of safety precautions when traveling around.
 It is also important to research the medical and health care options in the region, as these may be different from what you are used to.
 For an expat, it is recommended to have both a Mexican driver's license and car insurance prior to moving.
-Lastly, make sure to research the cost of living and the availability of jobs in the area you plan on relocating to, as these will affect the quality of lifestyle you can expect to have," wrote a member in Todos Santos.
+Lastly, make sure to research the cost of living and the availability of jobs in the area you plan on relocating to, as these will affect the quality of lifestyle you can expect to have," wrote one member in Todos Santos.

 How do I find a place to live in Todos Santos?